 - When questioned, the customer is evasive and especially unclear about whether the purchased product is for domestic use, for export, or for reexport.

-The extra level of investigative expertise required to satisfy this intended use analysis is where the majority of export compliance programmes fall short.
+The extra level of investigative expertise required to satisfy this intended use analysis is where most export compliance programmes fall short.
 Some companies (who offer tens of thousands of items for export) are simply too overburdened by the resources required to monitor the ever-evolving product classifications to devote much time to conducting customer due diligence beyond watchlist checks.
 Other companies have neither the headcount nor the local resource network to track down this added layer of information on their own.
 As a result, these warning signs or red flags are often ignored rather than explored, leading to heightened risks of export and sanctions exposure.

 To effectively manage compliance in this area, it is recommended that companies: